Last Girl on Earth

-Last Girl on Earth was the third concert tour by Barbadian recording artist Rihanna.
+Last Girl on Earth was the third concert tour by Barbadian singer Rihanna.
 The tour visited Europe, North America and Australia to support her fourth studio album, Rated R (2009).

 The tour was announced through MTV News in December 2009.
 In the interview, Rihanna stated, "It's going to be a worldwide tour, so it's going to be a very long tour.
 We'll definitely be in your city, so look out for that."
 The tour received generally positive reception.